 If used accordingly, some supplements can provide the needed energy to finish a high intensity workout when your strength and energy are down.

-In this article, we wanted to recommend a few supplements that can help you avoid the low energy issues:
+In this article, we wanted to recommend a few supplements that boost energy and can help you get through an intense workout.

 Recommended dose: Take 4-6 grams per day divided into two doses, with one dose 30 minute prior to your workout.

 Acetyl-l-carnitine is a type of L-carnitine, which by structure is an amino acid that’s great at preventing fatigue during intense exercise.

 Carnitine is known to enhance the rate at which oxygen is transferred to the muscles and aims in prevention of the lactic acid build-up, the main reason for muscle soreness during training.

 Carnitine helps with converting fatty acids into fuel and increases energy.
 Additionally, supplementing with Carnitine can also provide a cognitive boost—which helps users think more clearly by increasing energy availability in the brain.

 Recommended dose: Take 1-4 grams a day, divided into two doses with one dose 30 minutes before your workout.

 Creatine is a dietary supplement mainly used for its ability to increase muscle size, and being quite effective at reducing fatigue and promoting energy.